Skip to main content

 (4) "Department" means the Ohio department of developmental disabilities.

-(5) "Director" means the director of the Ohio department of developmental disabilities or his or her designee.
+(5) "Director" means the director of the Ohio department of developmental disabilities or that person's designee.

-(6) "Investigative agent" means an individual who conducts investigations pursuant to section 5126.313 of the Revised Code.
+(7) "Investigative agent" means a person, regardless of title, who conducts investigations pursuant to section 5126.313 of the Revised Code.

 (C) Description